basecamp/kamal-site/v1/docs/commands/registry.md

 # kamal registry

-Log in and out of the docker registry on your servers.
+Log in and out of the Docker registry on your servers.

 Examples: